Skip to main content

 If the customer wants to return a shirt, we return the item in position 1, subposition 0.

 Let's use the Return cart items endpoint to create a return request for one of the shirts in the cart.
-When cart item flattening is enabled, we can use the quantity optional property to indicate how many units of a given item we want to return.
-The request contains the following body:
+We can use the quantity optional property to indicate how many units of a given item we want to return.

-Return request (cart item flattening enabled)
+Return request

 {